namurphy/pytest-tutorial/README.md

 # pytest tutorial

 To get ready for this tutorial, please follow these instructions to [install `uv`].
-Using `uv` will make a few things easier.
+We won't use `uv` much, but it will make a few tasks easier.

 ## Getting set up